-Another issue with the state-of-the-art feature attribution approaches is that many local explanation methods ``corrupt’’ a data sample to obtain local approximations of it \cite{ribeiro2016should, sundararajan2017axiomatic}, as a result, it leads to the out-of-the distribution problem \cite{slack2020fooling}.
-Further discussion of this topic is provided in Section \ref{sec:related_work} and Section \ref{sec:discussion}.
+Another issue with the state-of-the-art feature attribution approaches is that many local explanation methods ``corrupt’’ a data sample to obtain local approximations of that sample \cite{ribeiro2016should, sundararajan2017axiomatic}, leading to the out-of-distribution problem \cite{slack2020fooling}.
+Further discussion on this topic is provided in Section \ref{sec:related_work} and Section \ref{sec:discussion}.

-In response, we propose a new framework for post hoc feature attribution that provides \textit{relational local explanations}.
+In response, we propose a novel framework for post-hoc feature attributions that enables the generation of \textit{relational local explanations}.
 Our framework represents an input instance from a homogeneous dataset as a graph, where the features (or local feature combinations) represent the nodes and the pair-wise relations between features the edges.
 The weight of an edge then represents the value of the pair-wise local relationship between two features.

-The proposed approach presents a double-view on the feature attributions: (1) The first one is that of general local explanations, which provides coefficients representing the influence of particular variables (words or a group of pixels) influence the decision of the given ML model positively or negatively, w.r.t other variables.
+The proposed approach provides a two-fold consideration of feature attributions: (1) The first one is that of general local explanations, which provides coefficients representing the influence of particular variables (words or a group of pixels) on the decision of the given ML model, positively or negatively related to other variables.
 (2) The second consideration is that of relational local explanations in the form of attention matrices, where the relationship between each input variable and other variables is represented as a coefficient.
-This type of explanation answers an important question -\textit{ How strongly is this variable related to all other variables?} By that, we add another layer of depth to the explanation.
+This type of explanation answers an important question -\textit{ How strongly is this variable related to all other variables?} - which adds another layer of depth to the explanation.

-\textbf{Contributions.} Below, we list the main contributions of our work are: \begin{itemize} \item We highlight the importance of relational interactions between input features for local explanations.
-Since visual and textual data types are ``compositional’’ per nature i.e. the ``regional’’ information between variables naturally exists, it is crucial not only to understand what variable is important but also to spotlight and quantify the most critical combinations of them in a given data sample.
+\textbf{Contributions.} Below, we list the main contributions of our work: \begin{itemize} \item We highlight the importance of relational interactions between input features for local explanations.
+Since visual and textual data types are ``compositional’’ per nature i.e. the ``regional’’ information between variables naturally exists, it is crucial not only to understand what variable is important but also to spotlight and quantify the most critical combinations of variables in a given data sample.

-\item We develop a novel model-agnostic local feature attribution technique - coined relational local explanations (RLE) - and formally describe it.
-To the best of our knowledge, this is the first model-agnostic local explanation algorithm based on the relationships between input variables.
+\item We develop a novel model-agnostic local feature attribution technique - coined Relational Local Explanations (RLE) - and formally describe it.
+To the best of our knowledge, this is the first model-agnostic local explanation algorithm based on relationships between input variables.

 \item We extensively evaluate the proposed approach on image and text datasets and empirically show that it produces explanations that are superior to those produced by state-of-the-art attribution techniques. \item We open-sourced the RLE implementation \url{https://github.com/unnir/rle}. \end{itemize}